ayan4m1/dry-box/README.md

 ### [USB-A to USB-C Cable](https://www.amazon.com/tekSonic-10-Pack-Type-C-Cables-Charge/dp/B0CG4GM7PM)

 You need one of these for each dry box, to power the sensor inside.
+You will be chopping the USB-C ends off of these, in order to get the wire through the hole in the box.

+The cables I got had fabric weave wrapping - this meant extra complexity because I had to trim the fraying ends and use CA glue to fix them in place 1-2 inches before the end of the USB cable.
+This gives enough room for stripping the wires later on.

 ### [USB-C Connector Breakout](https://www.amazon.com/ANMBEST-Connector-Receptacle-Adapter-Support/dp/B091CRLJM2)